 Dr Palomba achieved his MSc in Medical Biotechnology at the University of Naples Federico II in October 2008, he studied the molecular pathogenesis of Acute Lymphoblastic Leukemia.
 During his PhD in Biotechnology, his activities focused on the identification of Aldolse C protein interactors in mammalian brain, the gene regulation of brain-specific human aldolase C and the process of differentiation of myoblasts.
 During these years, he supervised and coordinated the activities of several MSc students.

 In July 2014, he moved to USA and started a Post Doc at the “Houston Methodist Research Institute”.
 His studies were aimed to the development of a drug carrier capable to target tumor vasculature and increase its permeability.
-As main side projects, he investigated the margination of microparticles in blood vessels, new strategies aimed to increase nanoparticles diffusion in tumor microenvironment the ex vivo engineering of breast cancer niche.
+As main side projects, he investigated: the margination of microparticles in blood vessels, new strategies aimed to increase nanoparticles diffusion in tumor microenvironment and biomimetic cellular vectors for enhancing drug delivery to lungs.